Dentist Office Questions

 Q: How can I find out if my dentist is part of the Delta Dental network?

-Q: How do I enroll in Delta Dental Individual and Family?
+Q: How do I enroll in a Delta Dental Individual and Family Plan?

-A: You may enroll in Delta Dental Individual by completing an online application, or print and mail a paper application to Delta Dental of Kansas, P.O.
+A: You may enroll in a Delta Dental Individual and Family plan by completing an online application, or print and mail a paper application to Delta Dental of Kansas, P.O.
 Box 3806, Wichita, KS 67201-3806.

 Q: What are my payment options?

-A: Delta Dental of Kansas offers two payment options.
-If you enroll online you may choose to pay with a credit/debit card or through automatic withdrawal from a checking or savings account (EFT).
-Monthly premiums will be charged on the first business day of the month.
+A: Delta Dental of Kansas has two payment options.
+If you enroll online you may choose to pay with a credit/debit card or through automatic withdrawal from a checking or savings account.
+Monthly premiums will be charged within the first five business days of the month.
 If you prefer to pay using a check, you may purchase a year's worth of premiums and send your check to DDKS with the paper application.

 Q: When does my coverage start?

 A: Once your online application and initial payment are processed, you will receive an email confirmation in 5 to 7 days as well as a copy of your policy and directions for printing your ID card(s).
 If your application is received on or before the 25th of the month, coverage will start on the first of the following month.
 If your application is received after the 25th of that month, coverage will start on the first of the next month.

 Q: Are there waiting periods?